Background – how did we get to eight nuclear sites?

 - Sizewell nominated by EDF Energy

-The Guardian published an interactive map, but this missed off the two coastal, green-field, sites in Cumbria : Braystones, about 3.5km from Sellafield near Egremont, and Kirksanton, near Millom, about 23km from Sellafield.
+The list included two coastal, green-field, sites in Cumbria : Braystones, about 3.5km from Sellafield near Egremont, and Kirksanton, near Millom, about 23km from Sellafield.

 For further information on the Strategic Siting Assessment Process see New Nuclear Monitor No.16, April 2009.